 You can transfer all or part of your super to another complying super fund.
 We recommend that you speak to a qualified financial adviser before doing so.
-You can read more about who's eligible to join

-UniSuper at unisuper.com.au or give us a call.
 Leaving UniSuper may also have implications for any insurance cover you have.

 Tax on your super